What is content marketing?

 Content marketing and plagiarism

 There is a thin line between taking inspiration from a good article and downright plagiarism.
-There is nothing wrong in being inspired by a good blog post or article; but plagiarism has serious consequences.
+There is nothing wrong with being inspired by a good blog post or article, but plagiarism has serious consequences.
 It tarnishes the reputation and image of the concerned company.
 Moreover, it decreases your credibility as an author.
 Many legal ramifications also come along if you are caught for plagiarism.

 According to Roper Public Affairs: